Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 Universal Microwave Door Switch Kit – 3 Pack Safety Interlock Switches

-This universal door switch kit contains three safety interlock switches that are compatible with most Toshiba microwaves including the EM925A5A-SS model.
-The switches are designed to replace faulty door safety mechanisms and restore proper microwave operation when the door latch system fails.
+This universal door switch kit includes three safety interlock switches compatible with most Toshiba microwaves, including the EM925A5A-SS model.
+These switches are designed to replace faulty door safety mechanisms and restore proper microwave operation when the door latch system fails.
 Check current pricing on Amazon.

 Precision Screwdriver Set with Torx and Phillips Heads – Electronics Repair Kit